Fractured Magic: Chapter Twenty-Four

 “Have you ever seen a weasel, Eresh?
 They’re so cute!
 Just like you.”

-Chia and Eresh’s bickering gave Leandros time and space to get himself under control — and to stop thinking about Egil, or at least to try.
+Chia and Eresh’s bickering gave Leandros time and space to get himself under control—and to stop thinking about Egil.
+Or to try, at least.

 “Oh,” Eresh said suddenly.
-He eyed the park exit with a peculiar expression, and Leandros followed his gaze to an unusual tree.
-Its bark was white — not spotted like a birch or chipped like a sycamore, but a uniform bleached-bone white.
-While the surrounding trees were still in states of green and orange and hadn’t yet dropped their leaves, this one was already bare.
+He eyed the park exit with a peculiar expression, and Leandros followed his gaze to an unusual tree with white bark—not spotted like a birch or chipped like a sycamore, but a uniform bleached-bone white.
+While the surrounding trees were still in varying stages of green and orange and hadn’t yet dropped their leaves, this one was already bare.
 It stretched over the walking path, bending on swollen joints.

 “A candlewood tree?
 Here?”
 Gareth asked.
-When the others shot him questioning looks, he explained, “There’s an orchard of them near my home in Adriat.
-I see them whenever we head into town.”
+When the others shot him looks, he explained, “There’s an orchard of them near my home in Adriad.
+We pass them whenever we head into town.”

 “You know what they are?”
 Eresh asked, surprised.
 “Most humans don’t.”

-Gareth nodded, lips pressed into a thin line.
-Beside Leandros, Chia stifled a yawn and looked around the park.
+Gareth nodded, his lips pressed into a thin line.
+Beside Leandros, Chia stifled a yawn and looked around the park, clearly uninterested.
 “What is it?”
 Leandros asked.

-“A grave.
-A grave marker, technically.
+“A grave—a grave marker, technically.
 In a way, it’s also a womb,” Eresh answered.
-“When a nymph dies, we’re buried in the ground, much like humans — unlike humans, though, a candlewood tree grows over us.
-It stands for a decade or so until one day, it blooms.
-Once it drops its flowers, an infant sings its way out of the trunk.
+“When a nymph dies, we’re buried in the ground, much like humans.
+Unlike humans, though, a candlewood tree grows over us.
+It stands for a decade or so until it one day blooms.
+When it drops its last flower, an infant sings its way out of the trunk.
 That’s why we view death so differently from the rest of you.
 From death comes life.”

 “And what is a cemetery?”
 Eresh countered.
 “It can be traumatic for a young nymph, singing their way out of a tree to find themselves completely alone.
-You never really recover; I should know.
+You never really recover from it, and I should know.
 When we keep them together, we can watch for blooms and be there when the nymph emerges.
 From the look of it, this one is fairly new.
 I do hope someone’s monitoring it.”

 “I’m sure they are.
 The fact that the groundskeeper hasn’t cut it down means they must know what it is,” Chia said.

-Eresh winced at the words “cut it down” but nodded, nervously running his hands over the top of his mossy head.
+Eresh winced at the words cut it down but nodded, nervously running his hands over his mossy head.
 “I’m sure you’re right.”

 “Come!
 Let’s continue the tour,” Chia said, skipping ahead.
-And they did, passing out of the park and deeper into Gallontea.
+The others followed, passing out of the park and deeper into Gallonten.
 While Eresh pointed out historical buildings and unique architecture, Chia’s portion of the tour was more personal, filled with things like “Here’s where I got in my first fight!” and “This is the best bakery in the whole world.”
 It worked to distract Leandros, at least until the orinian looked over her shoulder and asked, “Lion cub, are you aware you’re being followed?”

 “Captain,” Leandros tried to correct.
 It was better than the other Enforcers insisting on Your Highness and Prince Nochdvor, though.